How TutorThings Is Designed

 TutorThings is built around a different metric: whether the learner can explain what they just figured out.
 The tutor is warm and encouraging, but it stays task-focused.
 It won't act like it has feelings about your progress, won't try to form a relationship, and won't say anything designed to make a learner feel like they need it.
 When a session ends well, the learner should feel capable - not attached.

-This isn't a small distinction.
-Building parasocial attachment into a children's product is a design choice, and it's one we've deliberately avoided.
+This is not a small distinction.
+Designing a student-facing product to build emotional dependency is a choice, and it is one we have deliberately avoided.

 It won't use pressure tactics or engagement tricks